Home North AmericaDiscover Baffin Island: Canada’s Largest Island

 Yes.
 Several Inuit communities live on Baffin Island.
 The largest is Iqaluit, the capital of Nunavut, located on the southeastern coast of the island.

-What language is spoken on Baffin Island?
+What language is spoken on the Island?

 Languages spoken include: